Mesothelioma and Assisted Living

 Deciding to move to an assisted living facility is not an easy choice.
 It is natural for the patient to feel apprehensive about the transition.
 They may feel helpless or burdensome.

-For the family member, making this choice may feel like shirking duty or family responsibility.
-Whether you are a mesothelioma patient choosing for yourself, or you are a family member deciding what is best for your loved one, there are many things to consider.
+For family members, making this choice may feel like shirking duty or family responsibility.
+Whether you are a mesothelioma patient choosing for yourself or a family member deciding what is best for your loved one, there are many things to consider.

 However, there are positive reasons to choose assisted living.
 Good reasons include social interaction for the patient and twenty-four-hour access to care.